rapidsai/rapids-examples/pycuda_cudf_integration/README.md

 df = cudf.DataFrame({'col': [i for i in range(200000)]})
 length = cp.int32(len(df['col']))

-func(df['col'], size, block=(256,1,1), grid=(4096,))
+func(df['col'], length, block=(256,1,1), grid=(4096,))
 ```

 ## PyCuda Limitations
 At its core, `pycuda` is meant for writing CUDA kernels that operate on fixed length columns.
-This limits its usage (at least for now) to numeric columns only.
-Furthermore, one interesting fact about `pycuda` is that it allows including external libraries, such as `thrust` or `libcudf`.
-However, the issue becomes that the majority of these external libraries are meant to run on host code, which is not possible via `SourceModule`.
+One interesting fact about `pycuda` is that it allows including external libraries, such as `thrust` or `libcudf`.
+However, the issue becomes that pycuda allows device-based code in external libraries such as `thrust`, but does not support running host code.

 ## Working with external CUDA libraries
 To showcase how this can be done, we will be using a simple example of how we can fill a `cudf` column with random numbers.